Readers Digest – BY LAUREN GELMAN

 MUSIC CLASSES MAKE KIDS MORE COOPERATIVE

 Preschoolers who sang and played instruments as a group were a whopping 30 times more likely to help others in subsequent tasks that measured their helpfulness and problem-solving abilities, compared with a control group of kids who listened to a story, British researchers reported in 2013.
+The study focused on pre-school aged children playing well known children’s music as a group.
+As a whole, music appears to be more stimulating for their developing brains with effects lasting for decades.

 MUSIC THERAPY MAY HELP TEENS COPE WITH CANCER